Marriage and life partnership: The financial implications

 Marriage Partnership

-Retirement Pension payments in accordance with the regulations of the partner’s respective pension fund Pension payments in accordance with the regulations of the partner’s respective pension fund
+Retirement Pension payments in accordance with the pension regulations of the partner's respective pension fund Pension payments in accordance with the pension regulations of the partner's respective pension fund

-Death Survivors’ pension in accordance with the regulations of the partner’s respective pension fund Survivors’ pension in accordance with the regulations of the partner’s respective pension fund
+Death Survivors' pension in accordance with the pension regulations of the partner's respective pension fund Partner pension in accordance with the pension regulations of the partner's respective pension fund possible on request

-If married: Pillar 3a pension assets are first distributed to the surviving spouse in the event of the account holder's death.
-Nina or Tom, as the case may be, would receive all capital accumulated in a restricted pension plan.
+If married: In the event of death, the pension assets in pillar 3a will first be awarded to the surviving spouse.
+Nina or Tom, as the case may be, would receive all of the capital accumulated in a restricted pension plan.

 Life partnership: If unmarried, Nina and Tom would not be entitled to withdraw the accumulated capital from a restricted pension plan.
-Under certain circumstances however, the surviving life partner may have entitlements if, for example, he/she lived with the deceased during the five years prior or has support obligations for one or more children.
+Under certain circumstances, however, the surviving life partner may have entitlements.
+For example, if he/she lived with the deceased during the five years prior to death or has support obligations for one or more children.
 In such a case, the life partner has the same rank in the order of beneficiaries as the children.
-Notification of such must however be submitted in writing to the insurance company.
+Notification of such must, however, be submitted in writing to the insurance company.
 It is generally recommended that life partners name one another as a surviving beneficiary of a life insurance policy in an unrestricted pension plan.
-The order of beneficiaries for life insurance policies can be freely determined.
+The order of beneficiaries for life insurance policies in pillar 3b can be freely determined.

 Download Information sheet